mohanr/mohanr.github.io/_posts/2017-02-17-reinforcementlearning.md

 ### Haskell Gloss

 The UI toolkit Gloss was used to initially display a grid.
-I hoped that eventually I could debug the visually.
+I hoped that eventually I could debug this visually.
 That hope turned out to be false as I misjudged the number of times one trains an algorithm like this.
 So this code is not usefule for debugging.

 {% highlight haskell %}
 translationaccumulator ::   [Int] -> [Int] -> [(Float,Float)] -> [Picture] -> [Picture]